moonsharp-devs/moonsharp_org/moonluadifferences.md

 ---
 layout: default
-title: Differences between Moon# and Lua
+title: Differences between MoonSharp and Lua
 subtitle: The dark side of the moon
 ---

-Here is a list of differences between Moon# and Lua.
-This is of course subject to heavy changes as the development on Moon# goes on.
+Here is a list of differences between MoonSharp and Lua.
+This is of course subject to heavy changes as the development on MoonSharp goes on.

 #### List of differences

 * Strings are Unicode: some caution is required if code uses strings to store binary data.
 On the other hand, strings used as real strings are a lot easier to use.
 * Weak tables are not supported
 * The standard library may at points be wildly different - Updated situation in [this pdf](http://www.moonsharp.org/MoonSharpStdLib.pdf).
-* Garbage Collection is different, as Moon# relies on .NET/Mono standard GC
+* Garbage Collection is different, as MoonSharp relies on .NET/Mono standard GC
 * Compatibility only at the source level - no luac, no saved state compatibility, no lua binaries
 * Error messages are at times different
 * Hexadecimal floats are not supported